Richard Knerr

 Richard Knerr (30 June 1925 – 14 January 2008) was an American inventor best known for marketing the Frisbee and Hula hoop.

 Career

 Wham-O

 In 1948, he co-founded the company Wham-O with Arthur Melin (nicknamed "Spud").
 In 1957, an Australian visiting California told them offhand that in his home country, children twirled bamboo hoops around their waists in gym class.
-Knerr and Melin saw how popular such a toy would be, and soon they were winning rave reviews from school kids for the hollow plastic prototype they had created.
+Knerr and Melin saw how popular such a toy would be, and soon they were winning rave reviews from school children for the hollow plastic prototype they had created.